 Is Daryl Hannah Autistic?
 The Diagnosis Has Fans Slamming Her Controversial Portrayal In Love Story

-Adult women with autism can face many social challenges.
+It's true that adult women with autism, like Daryl Hannah, can face many social challenges.
 For instance, they may find it difficult to read others' body and vocal cues, they may "stim" (e.g., repeating soothing activities like rocking back and forth), or they may try to fit in by overcompensating for their differences (via Psychology Today).
 Though the diagnosis can make life more difficult, many autistic women are successful professionals, including celebrity Daryl Hannah.
 (She's only one of several A-listers who have revealed their autism diagnoses.)

 Created for ratings, not for autistic portrayal accuracy